ComputerMentorsGroup/MTA-HTML5/README.md

 1. Create a GitHub Account
 2. Go to https://github.com/ComputerMentorsGroup/MTA-HTML5
 3. Click "FORK" at the top right
+4. In settings, rename the repository to *yourusername*.**github.io**
+    4. This step makes your repository a living website!
+You can visit yourusername.github.io to see your site.
+    4. For it to work properly, index.html will need to be in the root folder
 4. Within your new repository, copy the CLONE/DOWNLOAD web address (right side)
 4. Open Git GUI
 5. "Clone Existing Repository"
 6. Paste the web address (from step 4) into SOURCE
-7. Under target, you'll pick where you want the files to be stored on your laptop **Let it create the folder for you!**
+7. Under target, you'll pick where you want the files to be stored on your laptop. **Let it create the folder for you!**
 8. Open Visual Studio Code
 9. Click File - Open folder
 10. Open your new folder which should have all the lessons in it